sylumer/automators/Automations/TextExpander - Insert Recipient Name.md

 You can reuse the [[AppleScript]] by nesting it as a snippet in other snippets.
 The result can then be prefixed with your preferred salutation (e.g. "Dear", "Hi", "*{nothing}*").

 # Notes
-- The improved version was actually a revision buy Twitter user [Greg Forcey](https://twitter.com/GregForcey).
+- The improved version was actually a revision by Twitter user [Greg Forcey](https://twitter.com/GregForcey).

 # Links
 - [Improved AppleScript to Automatically Insert Recipient's Name in Apple Mail using TextExpander - MacSparky](https://www.macsparky.com/blog/2019/02/2019-2-improved-applescript-to-automatically-insert-recipients-name-in-apple-mail-using-textexpander/)